udu-games/UDU_SDK_package/README.md

 5. Paste the copied clone link (`https://github.com/udu-games/UDU_SDK.git`) into the input field and press `Add`.
 6. Unity will now fetch and integrate the UDU SDK package into your project.

+* Alternative way to Install the UDU SDK:

+1. From the repository click on Code -> Download ZIP.
+2. Download and extract the ZIP file to your pc.
+4. Open your Unity project and navigate the Unity Package Manager by clicking on `Window` > `Package Manager`.
+5. Click on the `+` button in the top-left corner of the Package Manager window and select `Add package from disk`.
+6. Navigate to the extracted ZIP file and add the `package.json` from the root folder.
+7. Unity will now fetch and integrate the UDU SDK package into your project.

 ### Setting up bluetooth permissions

 1. Switch the Unity platform to Android by clicking on `File` > `Build Settings`, selecting `Android`, and clicking `Switch Platform`.